+Average Coring Thickness

+Corrective Action

-Average Coring Thickness Corrective Action 1 $\frac{3}{4}$ inch - 2 $\frac{1}{2}$ inch (up to $\frac{3}{4}$ inch deficient) Calculated tonnage of pavement deficiency will be doubled and added to the specified overlay.
-1 3⁄4 inches or less Additional "2 inch" lift of base pavement will be the standard corrective action.
+1 3⁄4 inch - 2 1⁄2 inch (up to 3⁄4 inch deficient)

+Calculated tonnage of pavement deficiency will be doubled and added to the specified overlay.

+1 3⁄4 inches or less

+Additional "2 inch" lift of base pavement will be the standard corrective action.
 However, the Public Works Director may require additional corings (the number will be determined by the Director of Public Works) which will be evaluated, by a MDOT certified lab, for gradation, % bitumen, and compaction at the applicant's expense.
-After an analysis of results, the Town may require the initial base pavement to be removed and a new base pavement placed in accordance with appropriate specifications. i) ng curbing materials shall be allowed, subject to the ne Public Works Director or the Director's designee: (1) Granite Curb - Туре 1 (2) Precast Cond crete Curb - Type 2
+After an analysis of results, the Town may require the initial base pavement to be removed and a new base pavement placed in accordance with appropriate specifications.

+- i) Curbing: The following curbing materials shall be allowed, subject to the recommendation of the Public Works Director or the Director's designee:

+- (1) Granite Curb Type 1

-- (2) Precast Concrete Curb Type
+- (2) Precast Concrete Curb Type 2

 - (3) Bituminous Curb Type 3

 - (4) Cape Cod Berm